dunnkers/computer-graphics/OpenGL_Deferred_Shading/README.md

 Program was tested on the RUG LWP Ubuntu computers.

+## General

+I began with the CG 18-19 OpenGL_3 startpoint code from Nestor and starting building on top of that.
+I first implemented some abstractions for easily rendering multiple meshes and textures, see the `Mesh` and `Object` classes.
+An object is an entity that is rendered on screen, which can have a texture and a mesh attached.
+A mesh is loaded using the `Model` class.
+Next, I also added a view transform in order to simulate a camera view.
+All rotational controls rotate the entire scene.

 ## gBuffers

 Upon intialization of the main view we first create a framebuffer object and then create all gBuffers required, storing them in a texture.
 We create gBuffers to store color, normals, position and depth.
 All this is done in the `FramebufferObjectInstance` class.